viclop1597/challenge/README.md

-# challenge - Test Automation - Global Hitss
+# challenge - Test Automation

 This code is a Python script that automates the process of searching for Playstation 4 products on the MercadoLibre website, filters them by location and sorts them by price in descending order.
 Finally, it displays the name and price of the top 5 products.
 The script uses the Selenium library to automate browser actions.
 It also used ChromeDriver as the web driver.